edithbeen/CourseraCourses/GettingCleaningData/CodeBook.md

 ### Overview

-This file describes the data set, the variables, the variable selection and data analysis process, and how the aggregated function used to get the tidy data set.
+This file describes the [data set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), the variables, the variable selection process, and what aggregate function is used to get the tidy data set by running [run_analysis.R](https://github.com/edithbeen/CourseraCourses/blob/master/GettingCleaningData/run_analysis.R) under the same directory.

 ### Data Description